bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 # Server side behaviour

 With most web server deployments an origin server sits behind some form of CDN, with varying levels of fan-out to a point where an edge server is connected on the last mile to clients.
 The Transport-Info header SHOULD only be inserted into an HTTP stream by the last hop edge server that is connected to clients so that it conveys information pertinent to the client's direct transport path.
-Also the Transport-Info MUST not be cached.
+The Transport-Info header MUST not be cached.

 *RFC Editor: please remove this section before publication*

-The provision of the Transport-Info header is possible using a number of existing server systems that already provide support for such metrics, which currently utilise operating system support for tcp_info data structure which are available on Linux and BSD systems.
+The provision of the Transport-Info header is possible using a number of existing server systems that already provide support for such metrics, which currently utilise operating system support for the `tcp_info` data structure which is available on Linux and BSD based systems.

 In terms of current implementations there is in-built support in Nginx/Openresty using its variables `var.tcpinfo_rtt` etc. Apache Traffic Server provides support using the TCPInfo plugin.
 Varnish provides access to `tcp_info` using their `vmod_tcp` module.
 Node.js has libraries such as `nodejs_tcpinfo` which provide support.
-Whilst most of the implementations do not provide access to the TCP MSS it is available via the underlying kernel tcp_info data structure so it would be fairly straightforward to provide access to such information.
+Whilst most of the implementations do not provide access to the TCP MSS it is available via the underlying kernel `tcp_info` data structure so it would be fairly straightforward to provide access to such information.

 # Client side proxy considerations